When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 right?

-And I said, you know, these last
+And I said, you know, over these

-10 years that I've been in
+last 10 years that I've been in

 Houston, the only thing that